mem64-bits/OpenGL-CMake-Template/BUILD.md

 ### Fedora

-Install a desktop environment with x11 / wayland support or install these packages to ensure glfw works
+Install a desktop environment with x11 / wayland support and install these packages to ensure the buildsystem works

 ```
 sudo dnf group install "development-tools" ninja-build cmake